duckietown/duckietown-manual/src/70-developer-manual/duckiematrix/intro.md

 ```

-This section contains more detailed information about how the Duckiematrix Unity simulatur works and how you can build
+This section contains more detailed information about how the Duckiematrix Unity simulator works and how you can build
 top of it.

 For basic operation of the Duckiematrix see [](the-duckiematrix-manual).